TAIJULAMAN/funny-js-topics/README.md

-> A list of funny and tricky JavaScript examples.Collected from -wtfjs
+### A list of funny and tricky JavaScript examples are collected from -wtfjs

 JavaScript is a great language.
 It has a simple syntax, large ecosystem and, what is most important, a great community.